 You Have a High Electric Bill

 A solar energy system will save you money by producing free electricity that offsets your electric bill.
 The more money you pay to the utility each month, the more you stand to save with solar.
-Larger solar systems offsetting high electric bills will often reach payback much more quickly, and will also have higher ROIs than smaller systems.
+Larger solar systems offsetting high electric bills will often reach payback much quicker and have higher ROIs than smaller systems.

 But how much does your electric bill need to be to make going solar worth it?
 “High” is a relative term.
 What’s high for a single-family home isn’t the same as what’s high for a 200,000-square-foot manufacturing facility.

 A good place to start is to compare how much you pay per kilowatt-hour of electricity to the national average.
-In areas where the electric price is high, solar savings will be even greater.
+Solar savings will be even greater in areas where the electric price is high.
 However, if you use a lot of electricity even in an area where rates are low, you could still see substantial savings.
 To see how your state compares, check out the map below.

 You Pay Taxes

-If you pay taxes to the federal government, and you opt for solar ownership over a solar lease or PPA, you’ll be able to go solar for significantly less money.
+If you pay taxes to the federal government and opt for solar ownership over a solar lease or PPA, you’ll be able to go solar for significantly less.
 This can boost your return on investment and cut down your payback period, making your solar investment even more attractive.

-Through 2022, any solar system that meets the above-mentioned criteria is eligible for a tax credit equal to 26% of the total cost of the installed solar system, through the Solar Investment Tax Credit (ITC).
-This one tax credit alone lowers the cost of going solar to 74%.
+Through 2032, any solar system that meets the above-mentioned criteria is eligible for a tax credit equal to 30% of the total cost of the installed solar system through the Solar Investment Tax Credit (ITC).
+This one tax credit alone lowers the cost of going solar to 70%.

 The amount you’ll save from accelerated depreciation will vary based on your tax rate.